Mandan, Hidatsa, and Arikara Nation: Membership/Citizenship qualifications

+There are 17,228 enrolled members of the Mandan, Hidatsa and Arikara Nation as of 16 June 2023.
+Approximately 2/3rd reside off the Reservation and 1/3rd live on the Fort Berthold Indian Reservation;.

-Membership (Citizenship) is derived from the 1936 Indian Census roll of the Three Affiliated Tribes.
-In 2010 the tribal membership passed amendments specifying "blood quantum," or minimum amounts of tribal ancestry to qualify individuals for membership and for candidates for public office.
-Effective December 16, 2010 individuals must have at least 1/8 Mandan, Hidatsa, or Arikara ancestry (the equivalent of one full-blooded great-grandparent) to become an enrolled member of the MHA Nation and 1/4 ancestry to serve in elected office.
+Membership (citizenship) is derived from the 1936 Indian Census roll of the Three Affiliated Tribes.
+On 2 November 2010 the tribal membership passed amendments specifying "blood quantum", or minimum amounts of tribal ancestry to qualify individuals for membership and for candidates for public office.
+Effective 16 December 2010 individuals must possess at least 1/8th degree blood of the Mandan, Hidatsa, or Arikara ancestry (the equivalent of one full-blooded great-grandparent) to become an enrolled member of the MHA Nation and 1/4th degree blood of the Mandan, Hidatsa, or Arikara ancestry to run for the Tribal Business Council.

+Economy

+The Fort Berthold Indian Reservation sits atop the Bakken Formation, the second most-productive geographic area for shale oil production in the United States.
+The nation receives roughly 90 percent of its revenue from royalties and taxes on oil and gas development.
+In 2023, the nation bought an idle 31 mile from Enbridge to help deliver oil from the wells.
+The pipeline runs from the Plaza/Wabek fields to Enbridge's terminal in Stanley.

 Tribal Business Council

 The Tribal Business Council consists of six Segment Representatives and a chairman.
 Each member's term lasts 4 years, and there are no term limits.
 The Tribal Business Council holds Regular Meetings on the second Thursday of each month, and sub-committees meet at different times throughout the month.
 A legal quorum as defined in the constitution of the Three Affiliated Tribes is 5 of the 7 council representatives.